-There are two main versions of this game which due to localization, the plot and the characters identity have been altered. in the original Japanese plot of the Mega drive version, the main character is Hayate, who was brought over to America and raised by "Dick C. Kato", along with his pet dog Yamato.
+There are also two versions of the game's story due to localization, where the plot and the protagonist's identity have been altered.
+In the original Japanese plot of the Mega Drive version, the main character is Hayate, who was brought over to America and raised by "Dick C. Kato", along with his pet dog Yamato.
 Hayate and Yamato set out to avenge Kato's death after he is killed by the mysterious organization called the Union Lizard.
-In the English version of the game, the main character is Joe Musashi, the father of Hayate and Kato is made into one of his students who dies.
+In the English version of the game the main character is Joe Musashi, the father of Hayate, and Kato is made into one of his students who dies.
 Yamato is made Musashi's pet dog after the original owner dies and the two seek vengeance.

-The gameplay is very similar to that of the Shinobi games except now you have the addition of a dog for a game mechanic.
-The dog is able to harass enemies for you, some of which are very difficult to kill otherwise.
-When the dog is hurt, it shrinks into a puppy and is unable to do any attacking until you reach the next powerup.
-To summon the dog on enemies in the Mega Drive version, the player would have to hold down the attack button to charge a meter, when this meter has been filled, the release of the attack button would make the dog attack the first enemy it came across.
+The gameplay is very similar to that of the Shinobi games except now the player has the addition of a dog for a game mechanic.
+The dog is able to harass enemies, some of which are very difficult to kill otherwise.
+When the dog is hurt, it shrinks into a puppy and is unable to do any attacking until the next power-up is found.